How to Become a Superintendent

 Education is light, lack of it darkness Russian Proverb

 The superintendent of schools is the CEO, the chief executive officer, of all schools in his or her district.
 The superintendent is responsible for achieving the vision of those who have been voted onto the school board.
-This can be accomplished through decisions about educational programs, staffing, physical facilities, and budgets.
+This can be accomplished through decisions about educational programs, staffing, physical facilities and budgets.

-How Do I Become A School Superintendent?
+How to Become a School Superintendent?

-What Does A Superintendent Do?
+What Does a Superintendent of Schools Do?

-A superintendent is typically a contractual worker who is hired for a specified length of time.
+A school superintendent is typically a contractual worker who is hired for a specified length of time.
 This means that he or she must do the assigned work for the length of the contract.
 The superintendent's actual duties may include the hiring and placement of principals for the district.
 In addition, he or she may choose or hire certain positions within the board of education.
-The superintendent is also in charge of making decisions about educational programs, spending, and staffing for particular facilities.
+The superintendent of schools is also in charge of making decisions about educational programs, spending and staffing for particular facilities.

 Though the superintendent may not spend any length of time in a particular school, he or she does need to be familiar with each school in the district to make sure the necessary qualifications for the actual building and staff are being met.
-The superintendent would make the decision of whether a school needs updates or consolidations.
+The school superintendent would make the decision of whether a school needs updates or consolidations.

 The superintendent usually has a central office within the board of education.
 However, much of his or her time will be spent in meetings or touring schools as needed.

-Superintendent Jobs & Job Description
+School Superintendent Jobs & Job Description

 - Promote student academic achievement at all levels